tiktok/sparo/build-tests/sparo-real-repo-test/README.md

 # How to fix the build errors

-Run `rush build -t sparo-output-test` to regenerate files under `etc` folder and commit them into Git.
+Run `rush build -t sparo-real-repo-test` to regenerate files under `etc` folder and commit them into Git.